iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/862a7db6-c6e3-43b8-a7fe-38df2a4726bc" />
 </p>

 - Now, two things to make this go smoothly.
-I will set `Alisha`'s password to `Summer2026` and check `Do not require Kerberos pre-authentication` but first I had to change the password settings so I could actually set her password to that value and then do `gpupdate /force` to make sure it applied everyone in the domain.
-I had to modify the Default Domain Policy
+I will set `Alisha`'s password to `Summer2026` and check `Do not require Kerberos pre-authentication` but first I had to change the password settings so I could actually set her password to that value and then do `gpupdate /force` to make sure it applied everyone in the domain

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/782b6402-66d5-4635-a7bd-064d81f37e9f" />